 300 ml (10 fl oz – 1 1/4 C) red wine

 150 ml (5 fl oz – 3/4 C) milk

 How to make the Pappardelle alla lepre:

 Cut the hare in little pieces after de-boning it.
 Fry lightly all the vegetables and herbs with the oil in a saucepan.
-Add the hare and brown it on all sides; pour in the red wine and allow it evaporate completely.
+Add the hare and brown it on all sides; pour in the red wine and allow it to evaporate completely.
 At this point add the milk, season to taste with salt and pepper (if you like it), lower the flame and keep on cooking, half-covered, until the meat is very tender (it may take a couple of hours).
 If necessary, you can add some hot water.
-Cook Italian pappardelle in abundant salted water, drain very well and dress with the hare sauce in a large bowl.
+Cook Italian pappardelle in abundant salted water, drain very well, and dress with the hare sauce in a large bowl.
 Serve the pappardelle alla lepre with grated Parmesan cheese.

 Regional recipe from Tuscany